fujaru/lasku/README.md

 The goal of Lasku is to provide a professional and powerful invoicing system yet simple, easy to install and easy to use, for daily invoicing use by freelancers and small businesses.
-Although it's inspired by FusionInvoice (that's a great invoicing system, you should check it out!), this project is built from ground up using Kohana and TideSDK frameworks.

 Notice